Kasowitz Files Lawsuit on behalf of Genting Malaysia against Fox and Disney, Seeking Over $1 Billion in Damages

 Genting Malaysia Berhad seeks to recover its $750 million-plus investment in Fox World in addition to consequential and punitive damages, totaling over $1 billion.

-The Kasowitz Benson Torres team representing Genting Malaysia Berhad is led by partner John V. Berlinski and includes partner Daniel A. Saunders and associate Candace Frazier.
+The Kasowitz Benson Torres team representing Genting Malaysia Berhad is led by partner John V. Berlinski and includes partner Daniel A. Saunders.

 News about the lawsuit:

 - Variety: Fox Theme Park in Malaysia in Doubt Amid Disney Merger

 - Law 360: Fox, Disney Hit For $1B Over Dashed Malaysian Theme Park

 - Los Angeles Times: Fox and Disney are sued over Malaysia theme park

 - The Hollywood Reporter: Fox, Disney Hit With $1.75 Billion Suit for Backing Away from Malaysian Theme Park

 - Bloomberg: Fox, Disney Get Sued for Backing out of Theme Park Deal